 This is where you can enter the formulas that are used to compose barcode data for every row (record) from the data source.
 This is the data that will be encoded into the barcodes.

-You can have up to 20 name parts.
-To edit any name part, first select the Type of the name part from the drop down list, then enter a value as shown.
+You can have up to 20 data parts.
+To edit any data part, first select the Type of the data part from the drop down list, then choose/enter a value to the right as shown.
 The results of these 20 lines are stuck together end-to-end and used as data for each OnMerge Barcode.

-NB You can have up to 20 name parts, but only 6 of them are visible in the dialog at one time; you use the scroll control to the right to access the other 14.
+NB You can have up to 20 data parts, but only 6 of them are visible in the dialog at one time; you use the scroll control on the right to access the other 14.

-To edit any name part, first select the Type of the Data Part (1) from the drop down list, then enter a value in (2) as shown.
+To edit any data part, first select the Type of the Data Part (1) from the drop down list, then choose/enter a value in (2) as shown.
 The changes that you make will be shown immediately in the previews shown in (3) and (4) above.

 NB If your database contains legacy-formatted data (start/stop characters, checksums, etc.) please see about the Legacy Data Conversion option.